JennyHuang19/personal-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first year PhD student in Machine Learning, grateful to be working in the department of [Electrical Engineering and Computer Science at MIT](https://www.eecs.mit.edu/).
+I am a first year PhD student studying Machine Learning at MIT, grateful to be working in the department of [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/).

-Some current questions on my mind include: How can we make Bayesian inference more robust and scalable?
-How can we use our understanding of supervised learning to develop new theoretical and algorithmic tools for modern problems in RL and DL?
-How can we get computers to share our intuition about causes and effects?

 Before coming to MIT, I did my undergrad at [Duke University](https://stat.duke.edu/), where I was fortunate to work with a host of amazing people, including [Jason Xu](https://jasonxu90.github.io/), [David Dunson](https://scholars.duke.edu/person/dunson), [Cynthia Rudin](https://ece.duke.edu/faculty/cynthia-rudin), and [Rick Durrett](https://services.math.duke.edu/~rtd/).
-Before Duke, I went to the [NC School of Science and Math](https://www.ncssm.edu/), where I got my first taste of research and developed an impassioned optimism towards STEM !
+Before Duke, I went to the [NC School of Science and Math](https://www.ncssm.edu/), where I got my first taste of research and developed an impassioned optimism for STEM!

 {style="text-align: justify;"}